Mathematics

 Ways to support your child at home

 Within in each year group, children are taught facts that they need to be able to recall quickly and without having to spend lots of time working out the answers.
 We call these ‘Key Instant Recall Facts or KIRFs.
+Each term, a new set of KIRFs is shared.
+Within maths lessons, the children focus on a few facts each week (KIRFs of the Week).
 It would be really helpful to work through these with your child at home on a regular basis.
 It is always useful to look at facts from younger year groups just to make sure that these don’t get forgotten over time.
+Please do talk to your child about their learning at home.
+Maths is all around us and can be carried out in a variety of different ways, for example cooking, counting out money and testing your child on times tables during a car journey, etc.

 As a school, we have subscribed to the following websites: